-Can Mormons Marry Members of Other Churches?
-Can They Date Them?
-I Love a Mormon!by -
+Can Mormons Marry Folks from Other Churches?
+Can They Date Them?by -

 I’m often asked if a Mormon (latter-day saint) can be romantically involved with someone of another faith.
 The purpose of this article is to provide some helpful clarification.

 Can a Mormon marry someone of another faith?

 There are a number of complicating factors that lead most practicing Mormons to marry members of their own faith.
 First, Mormonism is not just a religion; its also a culture.
 Significant cultural differences can complicate a marriage, even when a couple is sincerely in love.
 Cultural complications may explain why studies show that marriages between Mormons and those of other faiths have remarkably high rates of divorce.
 On the other hand, marriages between two Mormons, especially when realized in a Mormon temple, have remarkably low rates of divorce.
 Cultural unity in marriage is very important.